 Some horse breeds were developed specifically to be driving horses.
-Light horses and light draft types are suited to pulling the lighter vehicles often used for pleasure and competition driving.
-These aren’t the heavy draft types we see pulling hayrides, horse pulls and at plowing matches, but horses that are smaller, lighter, faster and more agile than their heavy horse relatives.
+These light horses and light draft types are suited to pulling lighter vehicles often used for pleasure and competition driving.
+These horses are not the heavy draft types that pull hayrides, horse pulls, and compete at plowing matches.

 01 of 07

-The American Standardbred is a very popular driving breed for both racing and pleasure driving.
-A former racing Standardbred can be retrained for pleasure driving.
-It’s important to remember that the what is desirable in a racehorse may not be desirable in a pleasure horse and that you must re-teach some Standardbreds to respond correctly to rein aids.
+The American standardbred is a very popular driving breed for both harness racing and pleasure driving.
+A former racing standardbred can be retrained for pleasure driving.
+It may not be easy, but you can get a former racer to respond to rein controls.

 02 of 07